DenishaYP-creator/Pewlett-Hackard-Analysis/README.md

 [![Mentorship-List.png](https://i.postimg.cc/Prj2Z2nH/Mentorship-List.png)](https://postimg.cc/3WtXQjwf)

 ## Summary:
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-	◦	How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-The total number of roles that will need to be filed is
+- The total number of roles that will need to be filed as the ""silver tsunami" begins to make an impact is 41,380
-	41,380
-	◦	Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- The total retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 1549

 ## Workflow: